imamhs/liboresmod/README.md

 # liboresmod
 Resolution hook for Quake II engine.
-Automatically sets gl_mode 9 to desktop resolution.
+Automatically sets gl_mode 9 to desktop resolution on Linux using X server.

 Apply the hook for a game using: